Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: A Simple Motivating Model

 Note that the equilibrium requirements imply that the price of the product sold by high quality sellers is higher than the price of the product sold by low quality sellers, i.e., $p^{K}_{H}>p^{K}_{L}$.
 Now, if the platform were to choose policy $I$ then fewer buyers would participate in the platform compared to policy $K$, but the participating buyers would pay the higher price $p^{K}_{H}$.
 Policy $I$ would be better than policy $K$ if and only if the revenue gains from the participating buyers that pay a higher price when choosing $I$ instead of $K$ outweigh the revenue losses from the mass of buyers that do not participate in the platform when choosing $I$ instead of $K$.
 This depends on the {\em elasticity of the density function} $\partial \ln f(m)/\partial \ln m$.
 Intuitively, when the density function's elasticity is not too ``low'' the mass of buyers that the platform loses is not too ``high''.
 We show in Theorem \ref{Theorem: Main} a general version of the following: when the density function's elasticity is bounded below by $-2$, policy $I$ yields more revenue than policy $K$ (see a detailed analysis of the elasticity condition in Section \ref{Sec: price-dis}).

 In the second stage of the analysis, we compare the revenue from policy $B$ to the revenue from (potentially infeasible) policy $I$.
 The equilibrium requirements imply that $p^{B}_{H} \geq p^{K}_{H}$.
 To see this, note that $D^{B}_{H}(p^{K}_{H}) \geq D^{K}_{H}(p^{K}_{L},p^{K}_{H})=S_{H}(p^{K}_{H})$, i.e., the demand for high quality sellers in policy $B$ is greater than the demand for high quality sellers in policy $K$ when the price is $p^{K}_{H}$.
 This follows because for some buyers, buying from the high quality sellers yields a positive utility that is smaller than the utility from buying from the low quality sellers.
 Hence, in policy $B$, these buyers buy from the high quality sellers, while in policy $K$ they buy from the low quality sellers.
-Thus, the demand for high quality sellers under the price $p^{K}_{H}$ exceeds the supply.
-Because the supply is increasing and the demand is decreasing in the price, we must have $p^{B}_{H} \geq p^{K}_{H}$.
+Thus, the demand for high quality sellers under the price $p^{K}_{H}$ exceeds the supply.\footnote{We can also see this in Figure \ref{Fig: 1} in Section \ref{Sec: price-dis} that shows the demand for a given specific prices and qualities.
+In the figures, in the left column, the platform chooses the policy $K$.
+The black color represents the buyers that choose to not participate in the platform, the green color represents the buyers that choose $L$, and the red color represents the buyers that choose $H$.
+In the figures in the right column, the platform chooses policy $B$, the black color represents the buyers that choose to not participate in the platform, and the orange color represents the buyers that choose $H$.
+Note that buyers whose valuations are between $2$ and $2.5$ choose $L$ when the platform chooses $K$ but choose $H$ when the platform chooses $B$.
+Hence, the demand for high quality sellers is greater under $B$ than under $K$. } Because the supply is increasing and the demand is decreasing in the price, we must have $p^{B}_{H} \geq p^{K}_{H}$ so that the market clears.

 Before proceeding with the second stage of the analysis, we note that for some models it is the case that $p^{B}_{H} = p^{K}_{H}$, like in the Bertrand competition model that we study in Section \ref{Sec: Two-sided2 prices}.
 In this model, because supply is perfectly elastic prices drop down all the way to marginal cost independently of whether low quality sellers participate in the platform.
 In this case, this second stage of the analysis is not necessary.